Guide to Tattoo Removal: Results from Lasers, Creams, and More

 Before taking a deep dive into the tattoo removal procedures available these days, it helps to first learn about the tattoo process itself, along with the layers of skin that tattoo pigments normally affect.
 In order to create a permanent tattoo, ink is injected into the skin with a needle.
 The puncture of the needle makes a small wound, which signals the body to swallow foreign materials, such as the tattoo ink, and seal up the wound.

-According to the American Chemical Society, the tattoo will then become permanent, unless the body's immune system becomes successful in destroying the particles of pigment in the skin.
+The tattoo will then become permanent, unless the body's immune system becomes successful in destroying the particles of pigment in the skin.

 The Multiple Layers of the Skin The American Academy of Dermatology explains that the skin is comprised of three basic layers, although within some of those layers there are further defined layers: